Prakruthi-G-H/pizza-hut-clone/README.md

 5. No backend or server setup required

 ## ✨ Future Enhancements

 - Add JavaScript interactivity (e.g., cart and order functionality)
+- Implement backend (Java + MySQL) for storing orders and user data

 ## 👩‍💻 Developed by